MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-analyze-v1.md

 The task is available to run on self-hosted agents as well as Microsoft-hosted agents.
 For self-hosted agents, see [additional self-hosted agent set-up instructions](/azure/devops/repos/security/configure-github-advanced-security-features#extra-prerequisites-for-self-hosted-agents).

+The pipeline must call the tasks in the following order.

+1. Initialize CodeQL
+1. AutoBuild (or your custom build tasks)
+1. Perform CodeQL analysis

+The AutoBuild task is optional and may be replaced with your custom build tasks.
+Either AutoBuild or your custom build tasks must be run for your project to be analyzed.

-The analyze task must appear after the initialize step for successful completion.
+The analysis task must appear after the initialize task for successful completion.

 ```YAML
 # Initialize CodeQL database